Steve Nicol: Liverpool

-Nicol, who was signed by Bob Paisley, had to wait almost an entire year to make his senior debut for Liverpool and two years for a regular first team place, arriving at the club halfway through a 20-year period of resurgence.
+Nicol, who was signed by Bob Paisley, had to wait almost an entire year to make his senior debut for Liverpool and two years for a regular first team place, arriving at the club halfway through a 20-year period of dominance.

 He made his Reds debut on 31 August 1982 in a 0–0 league draw with Birmingham City at St Andrew's and made a further three league appearances that season.
 The Reds finished as league champions for the 14th time, but Nicol did not make enough appearances to collect a title winner's medal.

 Nicol became a regular in the 1983–84 season under new boss Joe Fagan.
 He also scored his first goal for the club on 22 October 1983, in a 1–0 league victory over Queens Park Rangers at Loftus Road.
 He went on to win a League championship medal by the end of his first full season, having not appeared enough times the previous season to qualify for a medal.
 However, he was not picked for the League Cup final victory over fierce Merseyside derby rivals Everton in the first-ever all-Merseyside final.
 He came on as a substitute for Craig Johnston in the European Cup final against Roma in the Stadio Olimpico, Rome.
-After a 1-1 draw, the match went to a penalty shootout.
+After a 1–1 draw, the match went to a penalty shootout.
 Nicol missed his spot-kick, but Roma failed to score two of their penalties and Liverpool won the competition.

 Nicol became a first-team regular for many subsequent seasons, winning the league championship and FA Cup "double" in 1986 under the guidance of Kenny Dalglish, pipping Everton to the title by just two points and then beating them 3–1 in the first-ever all Merseyside FA Cup final.
 He was also settling into an international career, which would ultimately yield 27 caps and a place in the 1986 FIFA World Cup in Mexico, with Scotland.
 A versatile player, he played most often at right back following the departure of Phil Neal in 1985, though he also featured at left back, in the centre of defence and as a midfield player.
 He even played up front on a couple of occasions.
 He earned the nickname 'Chopsy' because of how he pronounced the word 'chips'.